avani17101/Point-Cloud-Registration-and-Occupancy-Grid-construction/README.md

 * numpy

 ## Work done by each team-member
-Both of us discussed and figured a strategy/solution on questions.
+Both of us discussed and figured a strategy/solution on questions.  <br>
 Avani: Coded point cloud registration <br>
 Sreeharsha: Coded occupancy map construction <br>